711-6 THE "HOME"

 711-6 D. TWO RELATIVES CLAIMING CARETAKER RESPONSIBILITY

 It is not normally necessary to verify who is exercising "responsibility for the care and control of the child" unless the question is disputed or there is reason to doubt a client's statements.
 In most cases, the applying caretaker relative may be assumed to be exercising this responsibility.
-However, if two separate caretaker relatives, living together or apart, claim TATemporary Assistance for the same child, the caseworker would have to determine who is exercising the primary responsibility for the care and control of the child.
-In determining which of the two caretaker relatives the child is actually "living with", the following questions must be answered:
+However, if two separate caretaker relatives, living together or apart, claim TA for the same child, the caseworker would have to determine who is exercising the primary responsibility for the care and control of the child.
+In determining which of the two caretaker relatives the child is actually "living with," the following questions must be answered:

 711-6 E. CHILD RESIDES WITH BOTH PARENTS